From the desk of Victor Pride

 Got to look good.
 Looking good makes everything better and easier.
 Good looking people have an easier life than ugly people.
 Good looking blogs have better traffic than ugly blogs, even if the “insides” aren’t great.
 I’m white, tall, handsome and muscular and I can say without hesitation that on the inside I simply don’t care about most people.
 It doesn’t matter how great my “insides” are.
 Everyone can see me and they treat me well.
 Walking around Vietnam they treat me like I’m the second coming of Superman, like I’m on holiday away from the hustle and bustle of Krypton.
 If I were a fat, black midget with a heart of gold they would probably spit on me.
 Appearance makes all the difference in the world.

 For my blogs I have been using the Genesis framework and I buy “child themes” from Studiopress and I have been extremely pleased with my purchases.
-They look phenomenal and there is not a of extra backend coding required.
+They look phenomenal and there is no extra backend coding required.
 Currently I am using metro theme and it’s the first time I have never had to do any additional backend coding work on a theme I didn’t design, usually I spend hours tinkering with the code trying to get everything perfect.

 Keep an eye on the numbers

 You will want to know how many visitors are coming to your site and how they are getting to you.
-The easiest, simplest and free way to find out is to use google analytics.
+The easiest, simplest and free way to find out is to use Google Analytics.
 One look at analytics and I can see how many visitors have stopped by in any given day, week, month or year.
 I can see that I get over 5,000 unique visitors every day and on my busiest day I received over 36,000 unique visitors.

 The cost of pro blogging